Repositioning NASA in the digital media ecosystem @ NASA X Parsons (client engagement)

 Process overview

-Design & prototype: personas, concept development, prototype, client feedback
+🎨 Design & prototype: personas, concept development, high-fidelity prototype, client feedback

-We began this semester long client engagement by understanding NASA’s evolving role in low Earth orbit, we conducted a comprehensive current-state analysis, reviewing over 40 papers and rigorously testing assumptions around funding flows, audience engagement, and under-recognized achievements.
+To begin this work, we conducted a comprehensive current-state analysis, reviewing over 40 papers and rigorously testing assumptions around funding flows, audience engagement, and under-recognized achievements.
 This revealed critical gaps in the communication of achievements, the targeted audience for these communications, and funding gaps.

 Trend signals: Understanding shifting media behavior

-Our current state analysis revealed a critical audience gap: while the societal benefits of space exploration are vast, they are primarily communicated within scientific circles.
+Our current state analysis revealed a critical audience gap.
+While the societal benefits of space exploration are vast, they are primarily broadcasted & within scientific circles.
 This excludes many younger audiences from the conversation.
 At the same time, broader media signals indicate a generational shift in how information is consumed and trusted.

-My research shows that Gen Z increasingly gravitates toward short-form, creator-led, and authentic content formats, favoring trust and conversational storytelling over institutional broadcast messaging (Sources: emarketer, Collage group, EaseUS).
-Social platforms have become primary sites of engagement, where relatability and accessibility drive attention.
+My media trend research shows that Gen Z increasingly gravitates toward short-form, creator-led, and authentic content formats, favoring trust and conversational storytelling (Sources: emarketer, Collage group, EaseUS).

-I’ve discovered this key tension: NASA’s communication model remained broadcast-driven, while media behavior has shifted toward digital media, process-driven, and human-centered storytelling.
+I’ve discovered this key tension: NASA’s communication model remained broadcast & process-driven, while media behavior has shifted toward digital media, process, and human-centered storytelling.

 The I recognized opportunity was not to simplify the science, per se, but to translate it into culturally relevant formats that invite broader and younger audiences into the realm of science & space exploration.